Back to Minimaverse

 Merkle Mountain Range (MMR) UTXO

 Minima utilizes a Merkle Mountain Range database to store only the UTXOs relevant to each node's private keys.
-This "storage-less" approach allows each node to operate with just ~300 MB RAM, making Minima highly resource-efficient.
+This "storage-less" approach allows each node to operate with just ~300 MB RAM, reducing hardware requirements for node operation.

 Source: MMR Database Documentation